Huythanh0x/linked-blog-starter-md/ENGLISH/VOCABULARY.md

 **/rɪˈnaʊnd/**
 Famous and *respected*.
 > Kasem Ngam is a renowned speaker and author from Nonthaburi, Thailand.
 #### building demolition
+**/ˈbɪldɪŋ ˌdeməˈlɪʃən/**
+The act of tearing down or *destroying* a building, often using heavy machinery or explosives.
+> The building demolition is scheduled for next week, so the area will be closed off to the public.

 #### brochure